 When you think of love, what comes to mind?
-Hugs from your mom, dad, spouse, children?
+Hugs from a family member?
 Dinners with loved ones filled with laughter and conversation?
 Special times like taking gentle walks in the woods, having joyous game nights or fun outings?
 Maybe a whisper touch from God like a ray of sunshine breaking through the clouds at just the right moment, a kind word spoken when you really needed it, a Bible verse that goes straight to your soul?

 These are just a few of the images that come to my mind when I think of love.
 But I also know that love takes other forms, like the bleary-eyed mother awake all night caring for the sick child, the neighbor who helps the disabled person next door with grocery shopping, the husband who sits by his wife’s side as she goes through cancer treatments, never saying a word, but always there.
 This is another kind of love.
 Uncommon love.

 After returning home from our second trip to the North Haiti Music Camp, my overwhelming memory was one of love.
 The previous year, our whole family was blessed to be able to volunteer at the Music Camp held at UCNH (North Haiti Christian University) in Haut-Limbe, Haiti.
 This special camp is a community outreach sponsored by the university with the goal of developing future Christian leaders by helping young people grow in their faith and music skills, thus nurturing, expanding and strengthening music ministries in area churches.
 This year, my husband, our son and I were blessed to be able to attend again.
 Though our days were filled with music from sunup to sundown, the memories that stand out and linger longest are the memories of love.